Generic selectors

 Operation Anfield Exercise: Preparation for the worst

-With everyone in place, should an emergency situation occur – a major fire, disaster or threat against the stadium – then the evacuation of everyone at Anfield would commence, though only if there was a genuine emergency.
+With everyone in place, should an emergency situation occur – a major fire, disaster or threat against the stadium – then the evacuation of everyone at Anfield would commence, though only if there was a genuine concern.

 Has there been a stadium evacuation?

-An alarm went off just supporters were settling into their seats, and they were subsequently ushered out of their seats they were settling into their seats.
+An alarm went off just as supporters were settling into their seats, and they were subsequently ushered out.
+Thankfully, the disturbance was a short-lived false alarm, and spectators were promptly allowed back inside the ground.

 With a keen interest in both football and writing, Lewis has merged his two passions to report on events within the football sphere.
 Having studied English as an undergraduate at King's College London, before earning a Masters Degree studying Digital Culture and Society, Lewis is well equipped to cover the latest topics.
 Lewis is a lifelong Liverpool fan - his first ever Anfield game was a 2-0 victory against Tottenham Hotspur - and he has previously contributed for fan websites.
 Follow Lewis on Twitter @LewisFN00.

-Articles: 2
+Articles: 5